-Yet despite the global acclaim, Torres owes its origins to the vision of just one extraordinary man – Jaime Torres Vendrell.
+Despite the global acclaim, Torres owes its origins to the vision of just one extraordinary man – Jaime Torres Vendrell.
 Having spent time in Cuba, Jaime Torres decided to start a bodega (winery) in the Penedès region near Barcelona, constructing his buildings next to the railway station.
 For decades his business thrived and expanded, including the move into distillation in 1928.
-Sadly, the outbreak of the Spanish Civil War in 1936 would cost the family dearly, not least in the partial destruction of the winery during a bombing raid in 1939.
+Sadly, the Spanish Civil War outbreak in 1936 would cost the family dearly, not least in the partial destruction of the winery during a bombing raid in 1939.

-Today Miguel’s son, Miguel Torres Maczassek, is the fifth generation of the family to run the company as Managing Director, while his beautiful and talented sister, Mireia Torres Maczassek, is in charge of R&D. Yet despite their modern approaches and ideas, Torres’ philosophy remains rooted in the mantra of founder Jamie Torres; respect for terroir and historical traditions, combined with a willingness to adapt and explore new regions and wine styles.
+Today Miguel’s son, Miguel Torres Maczassek, is the fifth generation to run the company as Managing Director.
+At the same time, his beautiful and talented sister, Mireia Torres Maczassek, is in charge of R&D. Yet despite their modern approaches and ideas, Torres’ philosophy remains rooted in the mantra of founder Jamie Torres; respect for the terroir and historical traditions, combined with a willingness to adapt and explore new regions and wine styles.
 Indeed, expansion is very much part of the Torres DNA – in 2016, they released their inaugural sparkling wine brand, called Cuvée Esplendor 2013 by Vardon Kennett.

-Just another example of the incredible energy, vision, and innovation that comes as second nature to this true legend of Spanish winemaking.
+Another example of the incredible energy, vision, and innovation comes as second nature to this true legend of Spanish winemaking.

 You can experience a Private VIP Winery visit of the Torres estate with Cellar Tours on a Penedès Wine Tour